andresjarami/FewShotLearningEMG/README.md

 1. We extracted the data from the three databases using the [DataExtraction](ExtractedData/DataExtraction.py) python file.
 This file was run over a personal computer (Intel® Core™ i5-8250U processor and 8GB of RAM).

-The next steps were performed over a supercomputer in [NCI Gadi](http://nci.org.au/our-services/supercomputing).
+The next three steps were performed over a supercomputer in [NCI Gadi](http://nci.org.au/our-services/supercomputing).
 The characteristics of Gadi are Intel Xeon Platinum 8274 (Cascade Lake), two physical processors per node, 3.2 GHz clock speed, and 48 cores per node.
 Documentation for NCI Gadi can be found [here](https://opus.nci.org.au/display/Help/Gadi+User+Guide)

 2. For the experiment 1, we run over Gadi three batch files (one per database): [NinaPro5](Experiments/Experiment1/Nina5_PBS.sh), [CoteAllard](Experiments/Experiment1/Cote_PBS.sh), and [EPN](Experiments/Experiment1/EPN_PBS.sh).